mousepawmedia/devdocs/network/source/tools/sphinx.rst

 * **Use defaults for the rest of the options.**

-..
-NOTE:: You can change most of those options again later.
+..  note:: You can change most of those options again later.

 Before continuing, you should also edit your :file:`.gitignore` file, adding the line::